putneydm/david_site_design/src/collections/_resume/resume.markdown

 ##### Cruxnow.com news site

-**Design Lead and Developer** <br />
+**Design Lead & Developer** <br />
 Wireframed and prototyped site in code.
 Built CSS, HTML and JS front end.
 Designed logo.
 Worked with overseas developers integrating it into Wordpress and launched the site on schedule.
 Wrote detailed design specs.
+[View in Portfolio][8]

-##### BDCwire.com site and RadioBDC redesign
+##### BDCwire.com site & RadioBDC redesign

 **Design lead** <br />Wireframed and prototyped site in InDesign.
 Visual design, typography and color palette.
 Wrote detailed specs for site design.
 Worked with offshore developer to build and launch site.
 Assisted in CSS and HTML bug fixes and site updates.

 ### PilotOnline.com
-#### Content Producer, Designer and Developer
+#### Content Producer, Designer & Developer

 *May 2008 – Oct.
 2012* \| *Norfolk, Va.*<br /> *In 2012: 155M pageviews, 21M uniques and ~50 percent market share.*